-- Whole-school collective worship (led by the Headteacher) - Whole school focus on issues and matters that concern the assembled children, including the celebration of successes and achievements (led by the Headteacher) - Whole-school collective worship (led by a local minister) - Classroom collective worship (led by class teachers / pupils) where teachers or pupils may take the lead either on the school theme, linked to the current RE unit or to aspects arising within the class, school, local, national or global communities.
-Classroom worship also follows the above quidelines for content. - Collective worship with an extended song-led worship time (led by a teacher).
+- Whole-school collective worship (led by the Headteacher)

+- Whole school focus on exploring our vision and values, including the celebration of successes and achievements (led by the Headteacher/ Deputy) - Whole-school collective worship (led by a local minister) - Classroom collective worship (led by class teachers / pupils) where teachers or pupils may take the lead either on the school theme, linked to the current RE unit or to aspects arising within the class, school, local, national or global communities.
+Classroom worship also follows the above guidelines for content. - Collective worship with an extended song-led worship time (led by a teacher).
 Time will be given to reflect on the meanings of the lyrics and how they apply to the lives of those present. - Key Stage collective worship and celebration (led by class teachers / pupils)